Sector Innovation and Development

-- organizations not presently receiving core funding and that have been validated as belonging to a designated priority group can apply for organizational capacity-building projects.
+Organizations not presently receiving core funding and that have been validated as belonging to a designated priority group are welcome to apply for activities designed to build their organizational capacity.
 The designated priority groups include applicants from culturally diverse, Deaf and disability, official language minority, and Indigenous communities.

-Activities must have an impact in the arts sector beyond a personal gain or benefit to your group or organization.
-Designated priority applicants applying for organizational capacity-building projects do not have to demonstrate this larger impact.
+All proposed activities must have an impact in the arts community or sector beyond a personal gain or benefit to you, your group or organization.

 Who can apply